Anuj2512/team202-zenith/WeeklyMeetingMinutes-Week3.md

 ### What did the team do the past week?

 * *Kirati*: Continued working on game implementation.
+* *Arpit*: worked on level 2 of the game.

 ### What is the team going to do next week?
 * *Kirati*: add new actions and fix current bugs.
+* *Arpit*: reeingineering the UML diagram of the game by reading code.

 ### What are the current blockers/challenges the team is facing?
 * *Kirati*: No blockers/challenges this week.
+* *Arpit*: No blockers/challenges this week.